eik-lib/website/docs/introduction/introduction.md

 #### Sharing the import maps themselves on Eik

 You can [publish import maps to Eik](/docs/dependencies/import-maps) in a similar way to dependencies and application code.
 Maps are versioned and immutable, and can be aliased in the same way other assets can.
+[Browser import mapping](/docs/guides/browser-importmap/) explains how you can include these shared import maps in your HTTP responses.

 Import maps on Eik look similar to those in the browser, only without the `<script>` tag.
 The bare import as a key on the left and its absolute value on the right: